jlvermeulen/algorithms-and-data-structures/README.md

 - Minimum cut — calculates the lightest set of edges that would divide the graph in two components should they be removed
 - Minimum spanning tree — calculates the lightest tree that connects all the node in the graph using Kruskal's algorithm
 - Maximum flow — calculates the maximum amount of flow that can move from the source to the sink
+- Shortest path — find the shortest path between to nodes in a graph using Dijkstra's algorithm for weighted graphs and a simple breadth-first search for unweigthed graphs

+## Searching
+- Binary-Interpolation search — alternating passes of binary search and interpolation search
+- Binary search — find an item by repeatedly halving the range it could be in
+- Interpolation search — find an item by interpolation between the upper and lower bound of the search, giving O(log log n) search time for evenly distributed arrays
+- Random search — find an item by repeatedly splitting the range it could be in at a random point

 ## Sorting
 - Binary insertion sort — performs a binary search on the sorted part to determine where to place the next element